esper-io/console_docs/docs/geofence/delete.md

-To delete any geofence, Go to more actions on the geofence homepage and Choose 'Delete Geofence.'
+To delete any geofence, go to more actions on the geofence homepage and Choose 'Delete Geofence.'